Superstar Limo: Synopsis

 The attraction's purple "stretch limo" ride vehicles took riders through a cartoony rendition of Hollywood.
+The story of the attraction placed the rider as Hollywood's newest celebrity, starting out at Los Angeles International Airport and then boarding a limousine taking them through a variety of locations and situations on the way to the premiere of their new movie at Grauman's Chinese Theatre.
+Riders were introduced to animated figures modeled in the likeness of celebrities during the ride.

-Riders were introduced to animated figures modeled in the likeness of celebrities.
-The celebrities in the attraction were Joan Rivers (appearing only in puppet-form on TV screens in the attraction's queue), Regis Philbin, Melanie Griffith, Antonio Banderas, Cindy Crawford, Tim Allen, Jackie Chan, Drew Carey, Cher, and Whoopi Goldberg.
-A Hollywood talent agent named Swifty La Rue (portrayed by a puppet) appeared infrequently on small in-seat video screens, reminding the riders not to be late to their movie premiere.
+The celebrities in the attraction were Joan Rivers (portrayed by a puppet and appearing on TV screens in the attraction's queue announcing the arrival of the riders, who she describes as "Hollywood's newest sensation"), Regis Philbin, Melanie Griffith, Antonio Banderas, Cindy Crawford, Tim Allen, Jackie Chan, Drew Carey, Cher, and Whoopi Goldberg.
+A fictional Hollywood talent agent named Swifty La Rue (portrayed by a puppet) appeared infrequently on small in-seat video screens, reminding the riders not to be late to their movie premiere.

+Locations included the greater Los Angeles and Hollywood areas including Rodeo Drive (where Philbin, Griffith, Banderas, and Crawford were located), the Sunset Strip (where Allen and Chan were located before the riders were abducted by a UFO), Bel Air (where Carey was shown handing out maps to the stars homes, right before the riders were chased by sponsors and headed "underwater"), Malibu (where Cher was located before the riders headed to a tattoo store), the interior of a soundstage called "Superstar Studios" where writers and cameramen greeted the riders, Grauman's Chinese Theatre (where Goldberg greeted the riders at the premiere of their movie and congratulated them, while crowds of fans in the background cheered), and a billboard that displayed an image captured of the riders and their movie (titled "The Story Of YOU!").

-The story of the attraction placed the guest (rider) as Hollywood's newest celebrity, starting out at Los Angeles International Airport and then boarding a limousine taking them through a variety of locations and situations on the way to the premiere of their new movie at Grauman's Chinese Theatre.
-Locations included the greater Los Angeles and Hollywood areas including Rodeo Drive, the Sunset Strip, Bel Air, Malibu, the interior of a soundstage, Grauman's Chinese Theatre, and a billboard that displayed an image captured of the guests.
-The ride ends with the talent agent declaring to the riders that their movie was a success and they are a superstar.
+The ride ended at a street of stores filled with "You" merchandise, with the talent agent declaring to the riders that their movie was a success and they are a superstar.

 Reception

-Superstar Limo was criticized as lacking and poor in concept.
+Superstar Limo received an overwhelmingly negative reception from park guests.
+It was criticized for its aesthetics and Hollywood-themed jokes and format, and it was noted for having a concept that did not meet Disney's standards of storytelling.

 In an early review of California Adventure in The Boston Globe, Anne Chalfant stated: "Kids will also like Superstar Limo, in the Hollywood Pictures Backlot area.
 Here you play the star, riding in your purple limo past a few audio-animatronic Hollywood celebrities.
 Adults will notice, however, that other painted plywood characters and sets are about on a par with college theater constructions."
 Similarly, James Sterngold of The New York Times called it "probably the shlockiest attraction in the new park."

-An article by David Rorden in the Longview Daily News said: "I think they should change the name of this ride from Superstar Limo to 'It's a Shill World.'
-The space would be better devoted to something more entertaining, such as an Audioanimatronic dentist doing root canals on all Imagineers who came up with the idea for Superstar Limo."
+An article by David Rorden in the Longview Daily News said: "The space would be better devoted to something more entertaining, such as an Audioanimatronic dentist doing root canals on all Imagineers who came up with the idea for Superstar Limo."